 The FAIR Plan is made up of all insurance companies licensed to conduct business in California.
 It is NOT a state agency.
 By statute, all property/casualty insurers doing business in California must participate in profits, losses, and expenses in proportion to how much market share they have in the state.

-This is a VERY BASIC policy which covers fire, lightning, internal explosion, and smoke (so essentially it covers fire).
+This is a VERY BASIC policy that covers fire, lightning, internal explosion, and smoke (so essentially it covers fire).
 It does NOT cover losses due to theft, burglary, liability, or bursting of pipes.
 Not covering bursting of pipes is important because water claims are the #1 reason home insurance claims are made.

 If you are forced to purchase a Fair Plan policy because there are no other options in the voluntary market, it’s important to also purchase a “wrap around” policy which is called a Difference in Conditions, or DIC policy.
 A DIC policy can cover bursting pipes, liability, theft, and other coverage not included in a Fair Plan policy.
-If you live in a high risk area such as Ramona, Julian, El Cajon, and other areas which have a lot of brush, you may be forced to purchase a Fair Plan policy and I highly recommend a corresponding DIC policy.
+If you live in a high-risk area such as Ramona, Julian, El Cajon, and other areas which have a lot of brush, you may be forced to purchase a Fair Plan policy and I highly recommend a corresponding DIC policy.

 One last note; the FAIR Plan is not rated by A.M.
 Best but there is no need to worry!
 When you have a FAIR Plan policy, you are actually backed by every insurance company which writes homeowner’s insurance in California.
-Since it really is the program of last resort, of course the cost will be higher than polices in the voluntary market but if you have no other options and especially if you are trying to get through escrow, this can be accomplished through the California FAIR Plan.
+Since it really is the program of last resort, of course, the cost will be higher than policies in the voluntary market but if you have no other options and especially if you are trying to get through escrow, this can be accomplished through the California FAIR Plan.